Last updated: Nov. 23, 2020 — (4 p.m. MDT)

 For questions about safety precautions in student housing this fall, please visit our Housing and Resident Life website.

 For the fall semester, Weber Dining will open all dining locations in the Shepherd Union, Tracy Hall and Stewart Wasatch Hall.

 All dining employees will have a short health screening prior to working and will be wearing masks while serving food.
 Tables will be placed to allow for social distancing, among other health and safety precautions.

-All those with a valid A permit may park in any of the A lots for fall semester semester.
+All those with a valid A permit may park in any of the A lots for the 2020 fall semester semester.

 All those with a valid Dee Events Center permit may park on campus in the W4 or W5 lots (north of the stadium) or catch the shuttle from University Village.